Macon, North Carolina

 Macon is a town located in Warren County, North Carolina, United States.
 As of the 2010 census, the town had a total population of 119.
 It is named for Nathaniel Macon, long-time Speaker of the U.S. House of Representatives.

 Geography

-Macon is located at 36°26'18" North, 78°4'59" West (36.438269, -78.082971).

 According to the United States Census Bureau, the town has a total area of 0.4 sqmi, 0.4 sqmi all land.